jorirsan/simulstream/README.md

 The simultaneous setting can be easily addressed by pre-segmenting the audio into many small segments and feed each segment to ``simulstream``.

+The repository is tested using Python 3.11.
+Although it may work also with other Python versions, wedo not ensure compatibility with them.
 Check out the [Usage](#Usage) section for instructions on how to use the repository and the [Installation](#Installation) section for further information about how to install the project.

 ## Installation